CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

 ### Get-LnvBatteryInfo

-:
-    #### Description
+: #### Description

       This cmdlet will return a list of custom objects which represent each battery in the system.
 For systems with more than one battery, you can iterate through the list to get the details for each battery.
+This cmdlet uses the deprecated Get-WmiObject due to a compatibility issue with Get-CimInstance and the Win32_Battery class.

     #### Example

     ```
         $ Get-LnvBatteryInfo

         InstanceName        : ACPI\PNP0C0A\0_0